-- Some payment gateways, such as PayPal Personal, do not allow collecting credit card information on your form.
+- Some payment gateways, such as PayPal Personal, do not allow you to collect credit card information on your form.
 It will redirect you to the payment gateway to complete the transaction.

 - Compare the options — other good options could be PayJunction, 2checkout, or Worldpay.

-Now that we’ve got the basics handled, let’s learn the types of order forms we can use on Jotform through this link.
+Now that we’ve got the basics handled, let’s learn the types of order forms we can use on Jotform.